General Track Rules

 5. PROPERTY: Langley Speedway is private property.
 Any person on this property without the permission of Langley Speedway owners or management is guilty of trespassing and subject to the penalties prescribed by law.
 Through your license and registration, you have been given the authority and the right to be on this property, in conjunction with racing activities.
 However, the Administration of Langley Speedway reserved the right to revoke and cancel this authority at any time that it is felt that your presence or conduct is no in the best interests of the sport of auto racing, your fellow competitors, the fans, management and employees of Langley Speedway.

-6. EVENT: Any event is completed when over 50% of the scheduled length has been ran by the leader or terminated by the Officials for safety reasons.
+6. EVENT: Any event is completed when 50% or more of the scheduled length has been completed or terminated by the Officials for safety reasons.

 7. RACE SURFACE: Ever driver should inspect the racing surface and race track area to learn of any defects, obstructions, or anything which, in his opinion, is unsafe and he shall report that condition to the Competition Director.
 Any driver entering any race event is considered to have inspected the track and all conditions are satisfactory to him/her.
 If not, HE/SHE should not race.
 This further indicated that he/she is aware that auto racing involves risks and he/she assumes these risks with full awareness and knowledge.